4 Ways to Check String Equality in Bash String Comparison

 1. Equality and Inequality Operators

-The most common way to compare two bash strings is to check whether they are the same or not.
+The most common way to perform bash string comparison is to check whether they are the same or not.
 This can be done by using double equal signs (==) for equality and for the “not equal” operator use the combination (!=).

 Here are examples of each: